Coronavirus: the future of women’s football is under threat

 In our recently published research – the first academic study on this topic – we have highlighted why the pandemic is impacting men’s and women’s football differently.

 Prior to the pandemic, elite women’s football was already facing poor pitches, lower wages and prize money and conditions far behind men’s clubs.
 The biggest challenge for women’s football is that elite women’s teams rely on sponsorship for income.
-For example, 80% of Manchester City Women’s turnover is from commercial activity, most of which is sponsorship.
+For example, 80 per cent of Manchester City Women’s turnover is from commercial activity, most of which is sponsorship.

 Women’s sport is also underfunded when compared to men’s in terms of things like marketing and prize money.
 COVID-19 is also likely to hit many businesses’ profits hard, leaving companies who previously wanted to invest in women’s football unable to.
 If this causes the pool of sponsors to shrink – a pool that is already small – the future of women’s football will be under financial threat.